 Overview of Master's Degree Requirements

 Each student is responsible for proper completion of his or her academic program, for familiarity with the University of North Carolina Catalog, for maintaining the grade point average required, and for meeting all other degree requirements.
 The academic advisor will counsel, but the final responsibility for a successful college career rests with the student.
-Graduate Students are to be enrolled in at least one graduate course the semester they graduate.

 To receive a master's degree from The University of North Carolina at Pembroke, students must successfully complete the prescribed program of study with a cumulative grade point average of at least a 3.0 on a 4.0 grading scale, successfully pass the written comprehensive examinations (or an equivalent requirement, if applicable), submit an application for graduation (available online), and be approved by the appropriate program director.
-It is the responsibility of the student to file an application for graduation with the UNCP School of Graduate Studies by the deadlines below:
+It is the responsibility of the student to file an application for graduation with the UNCP School of Graduate Studies and Research by the deadlines below: